 I strongly feel that participation is king here.
 Whilst grass roots leagues give real scope for the more talented players to develop, the fact that so many children get a chance to taste regular football played at their own level is the real prize.

-L&SPSF offers out of school hours regular 9 a side league and cup football for mixed boys and girls teams from September and a Summer one day 7 a side tournament.
-Since 2017 we also offer girls only 7 a side football.
+L&SPSF offers out of school hours regular 9 a side league and cup football for mixed sex teams and girls only 7 a side football from September and a Summer one day 7 a side tournament.

 The league works with qualified coaches and aims to make available to schools football coaches at all levels of the FA coaching programme.

-Our venues with junior sized pitches and goals are the Rosendale Playing Fields in Rosendale Road, SE21, the Dulwich Sports Ground in Turney Road SE21 and Alleyn's School, Townley Road, SE22.
+Our venues with junior sized pitches and goals are the Rosendale Playing Fields in Rosendale Road, SE21, the Dulwich Sports Ground in Turney Road SE21 and from January to Easter Alleyn's School, Townley Road, SE22.

 All three facilities have pitches laid out specifically for 9v9 junior football with appropriate sized goals.
 In addition the Dulwich Sports Ground has mini soccer pitches for 7v7 football appropriate for girls only football.